rsristi/Salesforce/soql.md

-* When we use query for trigger they must be more selective Queries for processing in large amount of records.
+* When we use query for trigger they must be more selective Queries for processing in large amount of records:
  '''

  If the count of records returned by SELECT COUNT() FROM Account WHERE CustomField__c = 'ValueA' is lower than